dotnet/runtime/src/mono/wasm/host/README.md

 ## Per host configuration

 Wasm App Host supports running the application on various hosts, like browser, node js, v8, etc. These hosts has configuration in the `wasmHostProperties/perHostConfig`.
-Each of the configuration in this array has a name that can be passed as a command-line argument `--host` (`-h`) when starting the application, or as a `defaultConfig` in the `runtimeconfig.template.json`.
-If it's not specified, a first one declaration is used.
+Each of the configurations in this array has a name that can be passed as a command-line argument `--host` (`-h`) when starting the application, or set as a `defaultConfig` in the `runtimeconfig.template.json`.
+If it's not specified, the first declaration is used.

 > To use JavaScript engines or node, the executable needs to be present in the `PATH`.

 Depending on the host type, various properties can be set.

 ### Browser

-- `host: browser`: A identify this configuration to run on the browser.
+- `host: browser`: specifies that this configuration is for running on the browser.
 - `html-path`: A relative path of an HTML file to open in the browser.
 Eg.: `index.html`

 ### V8

-- `host: v8`: A identify this configuration to run on the V8.
+- `host: v8`: specifies that this configuration is for running with `V8`.
 - `js-path`: A relative path of a JavaScript file to execute.
 Eg.: `main.mjs`

 ### Node JS

-- `host: v8`: A identify this configuration to run on the node.
+- `host: nodejs`: specifies that this configuration is for running with `NodeJS`.
 - `js-path`: A relative path of a JavaScript file to execute.
 Eg.: `main.mjs`

 ### SpiderMonkey

-- `host: spidermonkey`: A identify this configuration to run on the SpiderMonkey.
+- `host: spidermonkey`: specifies that this configuration is for running with `SpiderMonkey`.
 - `js-path`: A relative path of a JavaScript file to execute.
 Eg.: `main.mjs`

 ### JavaScriptCore

-- `host: javascriptcore`: A identify this configuration to run on the JavaScriptCore.
+- `host: javascriptcore`: specifies that this configuration is for running with `JavaScriptCore`.
 - `js-path`: A relative path of a JavaScript file to execute.
 Eg.: `main.mjs`